Hybrid Attention Model Using Feature Decomposition and Knowledge Distillation for Glucose Forecasting: Experimental Evaluation

-Furthermore, we compared Gluconet with state-of-the-art models.
-Table~\ref{tab:performance-compare} presents a comparison of GlucoNet with other state-of-the-art papers in terms of RMSE, MAE, and $R^2$ Square for PHs of 30 minutes and 60 minutes.
-The configuration of GlucoNet for this comparison is defined as GlucoNet $+$ KD $(ST)$ $\{[(128,64)]\}$.
-In this table, the error metrics values are reported as average for comparison.
-This table highlights the performance of our proposed forecasting model.
-Table~\ref{tab:performance-compare} shows that GlucoNet surpasses state-of-the-art papers in terms of errors.
+We compared GlucoNet with SOTA models.
+Table~\ref{tab:performance-compare} presents a comparison of GlucoNet with other SOTA models in terms of RMSE, MAE, and $R^2$ Square for PHs of 30 minutes and 60 minutes.
+The GlucoNet configuration used for this comparison is GlucoNet $+$ KD $(ST)$ $\{[(128,64)]\}$.
+All error metrics reported in Table~\ref{tab:performance-compare} are averaged for fair comparison.
+The results show that GlucoNet consistently outperforms existing methods, highlighting the effectiveness of the proposed forecasting framework.

-The state-of-the-art models that we compared in Table~\ref{tab:performance-compare} included deep learning models such as long short-term memory (LSTM), 1D CNN-LSTM (GlySim), deep residual network, recurrent self-attention, and convolutional recurrent neural networks (CNN-RNN). we can note that when $PH=30$ minutes, GlucoNet with KD achieved the lowest RMSE of $10.03 mg/dL$ and MAE of $6.95 mg/dL$.
-This outperformed the next best model, MTL-LSTM, which had an RMSE of $16.06 mg/dL$ and MAE of $10.64 mg/dL$.
-Also, when $PH=60$ minutes, it achieved an RMSE of $16.13 mg/dL$ and MAE of $10.67 mg/dL$, which is better than the GlySim, which had RMSE of $24.2 mg/dL$ and MAE of $16.5 mg/dL$.
-Therefore, the GlucoNet showed significant improvements compared with another model, about $38\%$ and $35\%$ in terms of RMSE and MAE when $PH=30$ minutes.
-Furthermore, when $PH=60$ minutes GlucoNet improvements for RMSE is about $33\%$ and MAE is about $36\%$.
-These results highlight the effectiveness of the proposed GlucoNet in capturing complex blood glucose dynamics and forecasting for longer-term predictions.
-Furthermore, the computational efficiency of the GlucoNet model compared to other models will discussed in the following section.
+The SOTA models that we compared in Table~\ref{tab:performance-compare} included deep learning models such as long short-term memory (LSTM), 1D CNN–LSTM (GlySim), deep residual networks, recurrent self-attention models, convolutional recurrent neural networks (CNN–RNN), Transformer-based model and large language model–based forecasters.
+For $PH=30$ minutes, GlucoNet with KD achieved the lowest RMSE of $10.03 mg/dL$ and MAE of $6.95 mg/dL$.
+This outperformed the strongest transformer-based model, PatchTST, which had an RMSE of $15.61 mg/dL$ and an MAE of $9.23 mg/dL$.
+Therefore, this corresponds to about $36\%$ and $33\%$ improvement in RMSE and MAE, respectively.

+At a prediction horizon of $PH=60$ minutes, GlucoNet+KD achieved an RMSE of $16.13 mg/dL$ and MAE of $10.67 mg/dL$, improving upon GlySim, which reports an RMSE of $24.2 mg/dL$ and MAE of $16.5 mg/dL$.
+This corresponds to approximately $33\%$ in RMSE and $36\%$ reductions in RMSE and MAE, respectively, compared with SOTA models.
+Moreover, GlucoNet consistently outperforms recent foundation and LLM-based approaches, including TimesFM ($21.71/13.05 mg/dL$), GLIMMER ($23.97/15.83 mg/dL$), and GlyRAG ($20.22/12.33 mg/dL$), corresponding to $20–33\%$ lower RMSE and $13–33\%$ lower MAE.
+These results highlight the effectiveness of the proposed GlucoNet in capturing complex blood glucose dynamics and maintaining strong forecasting performance over longer prediction horizons.

+An illustrative example of the blood glucose forecasting performance is presented in Fig.~\ref{fig:forecast}, which demonstrates GlucoNet’s predictions at a prediction horizon of $PH=60$ minutes using low-frequency features, high-frequency features, and their combined reconstruction for a representative participant from the Ohio dataset.
+As shown in Fig.~\ref{fig:forecast}, the predicted glucose trajectories closely follow the ground truth, indicating that GlucoNet maintains accurate forecasting performance even at a 60-minute horizon.

+Furthermore, the computational efficiency of the GlucoNet model compared to other models will be discussed in the following section.